 You don’t live inside the pages of "House Beautiful"; your televisions have cords and cables sticking out of them, your books aren't color-coordinated, and your children and pets make their presence known in your household.
 Organized enough means that while the sweaters in your dresser may not be perfectly folded, you do know exactly where they are.
 The same goes for your refrigerator's user manual, your passport, and your checkbook––everything has its place in your home and you know where that place is.

 Set up a system that works for you and your lifestyle, rather than duplicating what an online organizational guru tells you to do.
 Some general advice is to keep like items together, don't bring something home if you don't have a place for it, and make organization part of your daily routine.

 02 of 05

 Know Your Spaces

 Many people decide to get organized, head to the Container Store, and then find that the products they've bought in a mad rush don't fit their space.
-Using the articles listed below, decide which storage solutions will work for you, then purchase products that fit your spaces (closet, kitchen, garage) and your collections (shoes, small appliances, tools):
+First, decide which storage solutions will work for you, then purchase products that fit your spaces (closet, kitchen, garage) and your collections (shoes, small appliances, tools).

 03 of 05

 Take action.
 Make "do it now" your new mantra.
 Sometimes it takes just as long to add something to your to-do list as it does to actually do it.
 Here are some examples of being proactive about home organization:

 - When you get a notice in the mail that your favorite magazine subscription is expiring, renew it now instead of waiting until later.